 The default is to use the parameter string specified on the TSO command line or in the PARM= parameter of the JCL EXEC statement.
 If the STDPARM ddname is defined, BPXBATCH uses the data found in the specified file rather than what is found in the parameter string or in the STDIN ddname.

 Guidelines for defining STDPARM

 The contents of the STDPARM file must follow the same format as the BPXBATCH parameter string.

-The following guidelines apply when you specify a z/OS UNIX file for STDPARM:
+The following guidelines apply when you specify a z/OS UNIX or an MVS data set for STDPARM: